NL647/Eth_gas_fee_Bot/README.md

-# Eth_gas_few_Bot
+# Eth_gas_fee_Bot
-A telegram bot to alert you when gas few are low on Ethereum Network
+A Python3 Telegram bot to alert you when gas fee are low on Ethereum Network.